 What determines an Amprobe multimeter's price in Singapore, and what do you actually get at each tier?
-Here's a qualitative breakdown of entry, mid, and professional tiers — and how the value compares against stepping up to Fluke.
+Here's a qualitative breakdown of entry, mid, and professional tiers, and how the value compares against stepping up to Fluke.

-Before comparing tiers, it helps to understand what you're paying for when a multimeter costs more:
+Before comparing tiers, it helps to understand what you're paying for:

 Amprobe's entry-tier multimeters cover the fundamentals: voltage, current, resistance, continuity, and diode test, typically with auto-ranging and CAT III 600V certification.
 What you generally don't get at this tier is True-RMS, extended capacitance/frequency measurement, or advanced logging.